Adldap2/Adldap2/docs/quick-start.md

 Adldap2 requires [Composer](https://getcomposer.org/) for installation.

-Once you have composer installed, insert Adldap2 into your `composer.json` file:
+Once you have composer installed, insert Adldap2 into your `composer.json` file located in the root of your project directory:

 ```
 "adldap2/adldap2": "7.0.*"